adammitha/personal-blog/README.md

 - As a user, I want to retrieve the blog posts that I wrote previously to read and edit them

 ## Phase 4: Task 2
 The Blog class in the model package is robust.
 In particular, the findArticleById() method throws a NoSuchElementException if the function is invoked with the id of an article that does not exist in the blog.
 There are two test cases in the BlogTest class - one where we would expect an exception to be thrown, and one where no exception should be thrown.

+## Phase 4: Task 3
+Both the BlogGui and Blog Cli classes have a Blog, JsonWriter, and JsonReader field.
+This repetition could be eliminated by creating a shared abstract class or superclass that both the BlogGui and BlogCli classes inherit from that contains the shared fields.
+This would ensure that the BlogGui and BlogCli classes focus on implementation details that are specific to the graphical or command line interfaces (e.g. reading input from stdin, or rendering images to the screen).

+I would also like to give the end user the option to decide which user interface they would like to use.
+Currently, I have to manually modify the Main class to instantiate either the BlogGui or BlogCli.
+It would be nice to provide a simple prompt on start-up to give the user a choice without having to modify the source code.